Use These On-Page SEO Factors to Boost Rankings

 - Interlinking content: By linking keywords in your site (like we have done throughout this post) you help users find more information and helps with rankings by showing more relevancy to pages on your site.

 - Length of Content: Longer content is liked by readers more than shorter content.
 It is linked to more, and has more social media shares.
 Google uses these factors when determining the quality of content and gives longer content higher rankings.

 - Author Tags: A Google author tag will help establish the authenticity of content and create a trusted search result.

 - Duplicate Content: Create all your own content.
 Google penalizes content that is copied from other places and could potentially de-index your site.
 Plagiarizing is not worth it.

-For a more ranking factors in a visual layout, check out our rankings page.
+For more on ranking factors check out our Medical & Dental SEO page.